damianc/array-x/README.md

 // false
 ```

-* check if every third item is sum of two preceding items:
+* check if item is sum of preceding two items:

 ```
 [1,2,3,5,8].x.audit(